 Students in every major are eligible for internships, and most internships offered through McNeese qualify for academic credit, as long as they are related to your field of study.
-To find out more about available internships, eligibility requirements, tuition costs and how to enroll in internship courses, contact the Career and Student Development Center.
+To find out more about available internships, eligibility requirements, tuition costs and how to enroll in internship courses, contact your college’s Internship Coordinator or the Career and Student Development Center.

 Don’t just take our word for it – hear from McNeese students how their internships have been life changing:

 Ashley Patin, from Vinton, is continuing a family tradition this…Read More

 Carlee Reeves, a graduate student in McNeese State University’s Applied…Read More

 Kimberly Boliek, a nutrition and dietetics student at McNeese State…Read More

 Each spring, junior-level medical laboratory science students at McNeese State…Read More